bethanybclements/bethanybclements.github.io/_pages/sci-comm.md

 How to get involved?
 ======
-Come back to this page for links and/or opportunities related to CSDComm (aka SciComm for Communication Sciences and Disorders research 💬), i.e.:
+See below for links and/or opportunities related to CSDComm (aka SciComm for Communication Sciences and Disorders research 💬), i.e.:

 * Increasing awareness about the applications/importance of language science/CSD research
 * Clearly informing participants about our research processes and goals... let's make "scientific jargon" and complicated stats easy to understand for people of all ages, backgrounds, and walks of life